 Midway between Adams and Rose Creek near the junction of

-Mower Co Road 5 and MN Hwy 56, a replica Norwegian church is being
+Mower Co Road 5 and MN Hwy 56, a replica Norwegian church has been

 constructed to serve as a covered rest stop.
 This is a